Harold Castro: 2020

-To start off the 2020 season, Castro was expected to serve a bench role for the Tigers.
-Harold injured his hamstring and was placed on the injured list on August 19 (retroactive to the 18th).
-Overall with the 2020 Detroit Tigers, Castro batted .347 with no home runs and 3 RBIs in 22 games.
-He played all four infield and all three outfield positions.
+Castro was expected to serve a bench role for the Tigers to start the 2020 season.
+He injured his hamstring and was placed on the injured list on August 19 (retroactive to the 18th).
+Overall, Castro batted .347 with no home runs and 3 RBIs in 22 games.
+He again played all four infield and all three outfield positions.

 2021

 On March 27, 2021, the Tigers announced that Castro had made the team's opening day roster.
 On April 5, 2021, Castro was called on to pitch the ninth inning in a 15–6 loss against the Minnesota Twins.
-He needed nine pitches to get out of the inning, only allowing a walk.
-On May 15, Castro had his first career walk-off hit, with an RBI single that scored JaCoby Jones in the 10th inning of the Tigers 9–8 win over the Chicago Cubs.
+He needed nine pitches to get out of the inning, allowing a walk.
+On May 15, Castro had his first career walk-off hit, an RBI single that scored JaCoby Jones in the 10th inning of the Tigers 9–8 win over the Chicago Cubs.
 Castro played in 106 games during the 2021 season, hitting .283 with 3 home runs and 37 RBI.

 2022

 On March 22, 2022, Castro signed a one-year, $1.275 million contract with the Tigers, avoiding salary arbitration.
 In a May 25 game against the Minnesota Twins, Castro hit a pair of solo home runs for the first multi-homer game of his career.
 He finished the 2022 season with a team-leading .271 batting average along with career-highs in hits (114), home runs (7), doubles (21), RBI (47), runs (37) and walks (17).
-On November 18, Castro was non tendered by the Tigers and became a free agent.
+On November 18, the Tigers non-tendered Castro, and he became a free agent.

 Colorado Rockies

-On January 19, 2023, Castro signed a minor league contract with the Colorado Rockies organization.
+On January 19, 2023, Castro signed a minor league contract with the Colorado Rockies.
+On March 25, the Rockies announced that Castro had made the opening day roster and formally selected him to the 40-man roster.
+He played in 99 games for the Rockies, batting .252/.275/.314 with one home run and 31 RBI.
+On October 13, Castro was removed from the 40-man roster.
+Castro rejected an outright assignment and elected free agency.

+Toros de Tijuana

+On February 28, 2024, Castro signed with the Toros de Tijuana of the Mexican League.
+In 84 games for Tijuana, he slashed .320/.366/.447 with six home runs, 30 RBI, and three stolen bases.
+Castro became a free agent following the season.

+Kansas City Royals

+On January 18, 2025, Castro signed a minor league contract with the Kansas City Royals.
+He received an invitation to spring training and began the season with the Triple-A Omaha Storm Chasers.
+Castro made 101 appearances split between the rookie-level Arizona Complex League Royals and Triple-A Omaha Storm Chasers, hitting a combined .303/.353/.531 with 21 home runs, 65 RBI, and eight stolen bases.
+Castro was released by the Royals organization on September 30.

+Personal life

+Castro is married and has a son.